4 Homemakers, 4 Questions, 4 Answers: The Homemakers Guide to getting our lives organized after our kids head Back to School

 Suzanne: I love painting a room a fresh-new color!
 It’s a simple project that can transform a room.
 It also forces me to clean in areas I can’t easily get to.
 Now that my kids are all over 3 years, I can actually get rooms painted – then it feels so fresh and clean!
 I plan to paint my bedroom this fall.
 It’s one of the rooms I haven’t changed since we bought our house 3 years ago.

 Nicole: My favorite type of home project is something that adds fun to my home.
 I love pops of color, glitter, and all things holiday.
-I love searching Pinterest for something new for the upcoming holiday and creating a version for my house (Did you know Just Homemaking has a Pinterest Page?).
+I love searching Etsy and Pinterest for something new for the upcoming holiday and creating a version for my house (Did you know Just Homemaking has an Etsy Page?
+We have beautiful decor Printables you could add around your home for each season).
 As we head into the fall and upcoming holiday seasons, are there any projects, plans, decorations that you would like to see us post here?
 We are so excited to share but would love your input too!

 We hope you enjoyed our Collaboration and found some new ideas for the upcoming months!
 As always, please leave us a comment at the bottom to let us know what ideas you have.
 We love to hear from you!